Why your board network must include weak tie connections

 The conceptual framework

-According to a well-respected journalist Malcolm Gladwell, it is your Weak Ties that make you powerful.
-He points to sociologist Mark Granovetter (Stanford University), whose classic study “Getting a Job”.
+According to a well-respected journalist, Malcolm Gladwell, it is your Weak Ties that make you powerful.
+Whilst he was not referring directly to the board appointment process, his theories and conclusions should be applied.
+He points to sociologist Mark Granovetter (Stanford University), whose classic study “Getting a Job” is renowned.
 The study surveyed Boston workers and found that 56% got jobs through a personal connection.
-However, of those connections, he found that most were weak ties.
-Only 17% of people who got a job through a personal connection saw that contact often.
-55% saw them occasionally, and 28% saw them rarely – your ‘weak ties’.
+Interestingly, most of those connections were weak ties.
+Only 17% of people who got a job through a personal connection reported that the contact was frequent or considered a close connection.

 Who are your weak ties?